PROGRAM

 The conference will include keynote presentations, research updates, and collaborative discussions to address the challenges posed by MJD and Spinocerebellar Ataxias.

-Professor Dr Thomas Klockgether
+Professor Doctor Thomas Klockgether

-Prof. Dr. Thomas Klockgether is a distinguished clinical scientist specializing in neurology.
+Professor Doctor Thomas Klockgether is a distinguished clinical scientist specializing in neurology.
 He is affiliated with the University of Bonn and the University Hospital Bonn.
 His research primarily focuses on spinocerebellar ataxias (SCAs), a group of genetically diverse, autosomal dominantly inherited progressive ataxia diseases12.
 Prof. Klockgether has made significant contributions to the clinical characterization of these conditions and is dedicated to translating research insights into new therapies and preventive strategies.

 Professor Laura Bannach Jardim